widgetti/solara/solara/website/pages/docs/content/02-installing.md

 It is best to install Solara into a virtual environment unless you know what you are doing (you already have a virtual environment, or you are using conda or docker).

-See also [The Python Packaging User Guide](https://packaging.python.org/en/latest/guides/installing-using-pip-and-virtual-environments/#creating-a-virtual-environment) for more information.
+See also [The Python Packaging User Guide](https://packaging.python.org/en/latest/guides/installing-using-pip-and-virtual-environments/#creating-a-virtual-environment) for more information about virtual environments.

 ### OSX/Unix/Linux